-21. The representative of Oman made a statement on behalf of the States of the Asia-Pacific region.
+22. The representative of Oman made a statement on behalf of the States of the Asia-Pacific region.
 He reported on the outcomes of preparatory meetings held in the months leading up to the fourth session of the Environment Assembly.
-Key issues and opportunities identified by the Third Forum of Ministers and Environment Authorities of Asia-Pacific, held in Singapore in January 2019 in relation to innovative solutions and sustainable consumption and production included: using the 2030 Agenda for Sustainable Development as a framework for work on sustainable consumption and production; integrating sustainable consumption and production into national development and strategy frameworks; addressing plastic waste through the creation of demand for plastic substitutes; elaborating national road maps that stressed plastic and plastic waste and better plastic waste tracking systems; and ensuring that the anticipated massive investment in infrastructure in the Asia-Pacific region was directed toward sustainable growth.
-Two draft resolutions on solid waste management had also been developed by the Council of Arab Ministers Responsible for the Environment at its extraordinary session, held in Jordan in January 2019, for consideration by the Environment Assembly.
+Key issues and opportunities identified by the Forum of Ministers and Environment Authorities of Asia-Pacific in relation to innovative solutions and sustainable consumption and production included: using the 2030 Agenda for Sustainable Development as a framework for work on sustainable consumption and production; integrating sustainable consumption and production into national development and strategy frameworks; addressing plastic waste through the creation of demand for substitutes for plastics; elaborating national road maps that stressed plastic and plastic waste and better plastic waste tracking systems; and ensuring that the anticipated massive investment in infrastructure in the Asia-Pacific region was directed towards sustainable growth.
+Two draft resolutions on solid waste management had also been developed by the Council of Arab Ministers Responsible for the Environment at its extraordinary session, held in January 2019, for consideration by the Environment Assembly.
 Member States in the region understood the urgency of taking action on integrated and innovative solutions, policies, financing, technology, business models and behaviour change, and remained committed to delivering outcomes of the current session that would have a positive impact on peoples' lives, choices and behaviour.